Associate Professor of Organisational Behaviour

 Carol’s research, which has been published in the Journal of Management, Human Resource Management and elsewhere, explores personal, behavioral, and organizational integrity.
 In particular, Carol is interested in Leadership in organizations and work teams.
 Her recent focus has been on authentic leadership and alignment of employees to strategic imperatives and organizational values in a changing organizational context.

 Carol teaches People Management and Leadership on MBA programs and designs and delivers Executive Education.

 Selected Research & Publications

-Gill, C., Metz, I., Tekleab, A. & Williamson, I. (alphabetical order denoting equal contribution; 2018).
-The combined role of conscientiousness, social networks, and gender diversity in explaining individual performance in self-managed teams, Journal of Business Research
+The combined role of conscientiousness, social networks, and gender diversity in explaining individual performance in self-managed teams (with Isabel Metz, Amanuel Tekleab, & Ian Williamson), Journal of Business Research, 2018.

-Zhang, J. & Gill, C. (2018).
-Leader-Member Guanxi: An Invisible Hand of Cronyism in Chinese Management.
-Asia Pacific Journal of Human Resources
+Leader-Member Guanxi: An Invisible Hand of Cronyism in Chinese Management. (with Jiarui Zhang), Asia Pacific Journal of Human Resources, 2018.

-Gill, C. (2012).
 The Role of Leadership in Successful International Mergers and Acquisitions: Why Renault-Nissan Succeeded and DaimlerChrysler-Mitsubishi Failed.
-Human Resource Management, 51, 3: 433-456.
+(Sole author).
+Human Resource Management, 51, 3: 433-456, 20, 2015.

 Union Presence, Employee Relations and High Performance Work Practices.
 (Lead author, with Denny Meyer,) Personnel Review, 42, 5:508-528, 2013.